 will be used.
 It will block any pain and keep you asleep through the surgery.

 A wide incision will be made in the abdomen.
 This is to expose the stomach and lower esophagus.
 The upper portion of the stomach will be wrapped around the esophagus.
 This will create pressure on the lower part of the esophagus.
 It will reduce the chance of stomach acid moving up the esophagus.
 If a hiatal hernia exists, the stomach will be placed entirely back in the abdomen.
 The opening in the diaphragm where the hernia poked through will be tightened.

 You will have discomfort during recovery.
 Ask your doctor about medication to help with the pain.

 After the procedure, you can expect the following: You will walk with assistance the day after surgery.You will start by eating a liquid diet.
 You will slowly be able to eat more solid foods.After a successful fundoplication, you may no longer need to take medications for GERD.

 It will take about 6 weeks to recover.

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteNausea and/or vomiting that you cannot control with the medications you were given after surgery, or which persist for more than two days after discharge from the hospitalIncreased swelling or pain in the abdomenDifficulty swallowing that does not improvePain that you cannot control with the medications you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineCough, shortness of breath, or chest painAny other new symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteNausea and/or vomiting that you cannot control with the medications you were given after surgery, or which persist for more than two days after discharge from the hospitalIncreased swelling or pain in the abdomenDifficulty swallowing that does not improvePain that you cannot control with the medications you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineCough, shortness of breath, or chest painAny other new symptoms